Eoin O'Duffy: Later life and death

 In early November 1940, O'Duffy spoke with German spy Hermann Goertz in a meeting arranged by Seamus O'Donovan.
 O'Duffy made a good impression on Goertz and put him in contact with General Hugo MacNeill, who met with O'Duffy and German diplomat Henning Thomsen the next month to draw up a bilateral understanding between the Irish army and Germany in the event of a British invasion of Ireland.

-In the summer of 1943, O'Duffy approached the German Legation in Dublin with an offer to organise an Irish Volunteer Legion for use on the Eastern Front.
-He explained his offer to the German ambassador as a wish to "save Europe from Bolshevism".
-He requested an aircraft to be sent from Germany so that he could conduct the necessary negotiations in Berlin.
-The offer was "not taken seriously".
+In February-March 1943, transmissions were sent using Goertz's code to the Abwehr in Berlin purportedly from an associate of O'Duffy which offered to raise a 'Green Division' of volunteers to fight alongside the Wehrmacht on the Eastern Front to "fight against Bolshevism".
+The telegram was sent by Joseph Andrews, a man unconnected to O'Duffy, who had been attempting to extract money from the Germans.
+He was arrested in Dublin in December 1943.
+O'Duffy was unaware of the proposal made in his name by Andrews.

 By this time O'Duffy had developed a serious drinking problem and his health had begun to seriously deteriorate; he died on 30 November 1944, aged 54.
 He received a state funeral.
 Following Requiem Mass in St Mary's Pro-Cathedral, he was buried in Glasnevin Cemetery.

 In 2006 RTÉ aired a documentary entitled Eoin O'Duffy — An Irish Fascist.